 Government accused of 'making it up as they go along'

-Sinn Féin Finance spokesman Pearse Doherty accused the Government of "making it up as they go along" and are refusing to answer "basic questions".
+Sinn Féin Spokesperson on Finance Pearse Doherty accused the Government of "making it up as they go along" and are refusing to answer "basic questions".

 Mr Doherty said the Government needs to make a statement on the issue today to bring the "crisis" to an end.